History of cricket in the United States: Intercollegiate level

-These decades also saw an increase in cricket-playing at the intercollegiate level.
-Following the Civil War, it looked like cricket might expand beyond its strongholds at Haverford College and the University of Pennsylvania.
-In 1881 delegates from several collegiate cricket clubs, including Harvard University, Columbia University, Princeton University, University of Pennsylvania and Trinity College, joined to form The Intercollegiate Cricket Association.
+The post-Civil War decades saw an increase in cricket-playing at the intercollegiate level, and it looked like cricket might expand beyond its strongholds at Haverford College and the University of Pennsylvania.
+In 1881 delegates from several collegiate cricket clubs, including Harvard University, Columbia University, Princeton College (then known as College of New Jersey), University of Pennsylvania and Trinity College, joined to form The Intercollegiate Cricket Association.
+During the 44 years that The Intercollegiate Cricket Association existed (1881 through 1924) Penn won The Intercollegiate Cricket Association championship (the de facto national championship) 23 times (3 shared with Haverford and Harvard, 1 shared with Haverford and Cornell, and 1 shared with just Haverford), Haverford won such championship 19 times (3 shared with Penn and Harvard, 1 shared with Penn and Cornell, and 1 shared with Penn), and Harvard won it 6 times, none after 1899 (3 shared with Haverford and Penn).
 The group was plagued by troubles and withdrawals.
 Haverford College and Cornell University later joined the ICA, but Yale University and Johns Hopkins University never got around to fielding teams.
 The ICA lasted until 1924 when it crowned its last champion.
 These collegiate clubs generally drew their talent from pools at secondary schools which also fielded team and played in interscholastic competitions in this period.